Comparison of electoral systems: Evaluation by real elections

-Data from real elections can be analysed to compare the effects of different systems, either by comparing between countries or by applying alternative electoral systems to the real election data.

-Opportunity for such appraisal arise when electoral systems are changed.
+Data from real elections can be analysed to compare the effects of different systems, by comparing between countries, or the effects of the use of different systems in the same country at different times, or by applying alternative electoral systems to the real election data.
+The electoral outcomes can be compared through democracy indices, measures of political fragmentation, wasted votes, voter turnout, political efficacy and various economic and judicial indicators.
+The practical criteria to assess real elections include the share of wasted votes, the complexity of vote counting, proportionality of the representation elected based on parties' shares of votes, and barriers to entry for new political movements.
+Additional opportunities for comparison of real elections arise through electoral reforms.

-A Canadian example of such an opportunity is seen in the City of Edmonton (Canada), which went from First-past-the-post voting in 1917 Alberta general election to five-member Plurality block voting in 1921 Alberta general election, to five-member Single transferable voting in 1926 Alberta general election, then to First-past-the-post voting again in 1959 Alberta general election.
+A Canadian example of such an opportunity is seen in the City of Edmonton (Canada), which went from first-past-the-post voting in 1917 Alberta general election to five-member plurality block voting in 1921 Alberta general election, to five-member single transferable voting in 1926 Alberta general election, then to FPTP again in 1959 Alberta general election.
 One party swept all the Edmonton seats in 1917, 1921 and 1959.
 Under STV in 1926, two Conservatives, one Liberal, one Labour and one United Farmers MLA were elected.